 These codes are extremely important for accurate inventory management.
 In this article, we compare the different barcode scanner types to help you choose the right one for your business and its inventory management.

 For example, the barcode seen on the tag of a shirt does not describe the brand or color or price of the shirt.
 Instead, it will only have certain black and white spaces with a 12 –digit product number, which is scanned and detected by a computer.
 In the computer, the data corresponding to this barcode will be found and accordingly, the cashier at the counter will bill the product.

 There are primarily 2 different types of barcodes: 1D and 2D.
 The kind of barcode you need to use depends on how much data you intend to store in the barcode.

 These codes, like the UPC code, are generally linear black and white spaces of varying widths.
 They will have close to 12 characters.

-The disadvantage of 1D code is that, the more information you want to include, the longer the barcode will become.
+The disadvantage of the 1D code is that the more information you want to include, the longer the barcode will become.

 But, 90 percent of the applications use 1D barcode.